mrbmc/mrbmc/src/projects/espn.md

 parallaxHeading: true
 date: 2019-11-12
 timeline: 2017-2021
-description: Growth Design for ESPN+ and a vision for the future of streaming sports.
+description: Leading Growth Design for ESPN+, and a vision for the future of streaming sports that **grew 11M subscribers** in Latin America.
 tags:
   - work
+jobtitle: Director, Product Design
+accomplishments:
+- Launched ESPN+ and grew it to 21M subscribers in four years.
+- Established Growth Design as a center of excellence within Disney,  hiring the team, defining the mission, and engaging with teams across the enterprise.
+- Grew subscribers and revenue with the introduction of Pay-per-view on ESPN.
+- Led the design vision for the future of Streaming Sports, the foundation for STAR+ and ESPN D2C.
 eleventyExcludeFromCollections: false
 ---